 One more example from a 2017 clinical trial that looked at the timing of meals in healthy 18-22-year-olds: “These results provide evidence that the consumption of food during the circadian evening and/or night, independent of more traditional risk factors such as amount or content of food intake and activity level, plays an important role in body composition.”[ref]

-The simple solution is to eat earlier in the day and to not snack at night.
-This is easier said than done, for some of us.
+The simple solution is to eat earlier in the day and not snack at night.
+For some of us, this is easier said than done.
 So make a plan for your meals for a few days.
-Yes, actually sit down with a pencil and paper and come up with ideas for shifting your calories to the morning hours.
+Yes, actually, sit down with a pencil and paper and come up with ideas for shifting your calories to the morning hours.
 If you are a habitual TV watcher at night (with a subsequent bowl of popcorn and a beer), plan out a couple of evening activities to get you out of the house for a few evenings while you break the snacking habit.
-Perhaps go for a walk, go see a movie and avoid the overpriced snacks, or dust off your bowling shoes for a quick game.
+Perhaps go for a walk, watch a movie, avoid the overpriced snacks, or dust off your bowling shoes for a quick game.

 #2: Light Exposure

 Light is also important to weight gain.
-While it seems strange to think about, again the research on this topic seems to point to an incontrovertible conclusion that light – both bright light exposure in the daytime and no light exposure at night – makes a significant difference to our weight.
+While it seems strange to think about it, the research on this topic points to an incontrovertible conclusion that light – both bright light exposure in the daytime and no light exposure at night – makes a significant difference to our weight.

 Science-y Stuff about light and the Circadian Clock:

-Our body has both the strong central circadian clock in the suprachiasmatic nucleus in the brain as well as what are known as peripheral clocks in our organs.
+Our body has both the strong central circadian clock in the brain’s suprachiasmatic nucleus and peripheral clocks in our organs.
 These peripheral clocks include the timing of functions in the liver, pancreas, etc.

-The core clock genes are mainly entrained through the cycle of light and darkness, while the peripheral clock in the liver is more quickly reset, or entrained, by food intake.
+The core clock genes are mainly entrained through the cycle of light and darkness, while the peripheral clock in the liver is reset quicker or entrained by food intake.
 But the core clock genes do still affect the peripheral clocks.

 That may sound like science mumbo-jumbo, but it has practical implications.
 For people waking up at 3:30 or 4:00 am every night, this could be caused by the circadian spike in cortisol levels.
 Personally, I used to see 4:00 am on the clock quite often.
 Blocking blue light in the evenings, going to be at a reasonable hour, and cutting out snacking after dinner has eliminated the 4 am wake-up for me.